Article Table Of Contents

 - Little Rock (Photos | Homes For Sale)

 Which city in arkansas had the largest Asian population?
 Bentonville took the number one over all spot for the largest Asian in arkansas for 2020.
 11.58% of Bentonville identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Arkansas With The Largest Asian Population For 2019
+How We Determined The Cities In arkansas With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - White alone*

 - Asian alone*

 - Native Hawaiian and Other Pacific Islander alone*